The person at the center of this case

 Start here

-Ahmed Al Agha is wanted for his alleged involvement in the Syrian Electronic Army (SEA), a hacking group that conducted cyber attacks against U.S. government agencies, media organizations, and private entities between 2011 and 2014 under the online alias 'Th3 Pr0'.
-A criminal complaint was filed on June 12, 2014, charging him with conspiracy to gain unauthorized computer access, convey false terrorist threat information, and commit identity theft.
-Al Agha is believed to be residing in Damascus, Syria, and the FBI is offering a reward of up to $100,000 for information leading to his location and apprehension.
+Ahmed Al Agha is wanted by the FBI for his alleged involvement with the Syrian Electronic Army (SEA), a group conducting cyber attacks in support of the Syrian regime.
+Between September 2011 and January 2014, he allegedly orchestrated dozens of intrusions against U.S. government agencies, media organizations, and private companies using the online alias 'Th3 Pr0.'
+A criminal complaint was filed in June 2014, and he remains at large, believed to be in Damascus, Syria, with a $100,000 reward for information leading to his capture.

 Try asking